D3lyth/milestone_project2/README.md

 ## Tools & Technologies Used

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
-- [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Flask](https://flask.palletsprojects.com) used as the Python framework for the site.
-- [Django](https://www.djangoproject.com) used as the Python framework for the site.
-- [MongoDB](https://www.mongodb.com) used as the non-relational database management with Flask.
-- [SQLAlchemy](https://www.sqlalchemy.org) used as the relational database management with Flask.
-- [PostgreSQL](https://www.postgresql.org) used as the relational database management.
-- [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
-- [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
-- [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
-- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.

 ## Testing